Executive functioning and life-skills coaching

 I hold a BA in Film Studies from Barnard College, Columbia University, where I focused on screenwriting.
 I was a (mostly TV) actor for ten years, and I’ve explored other roles in the arts too.
 I co-founded a non-profit theater company, where I directed multiple plays in downtown Manhattan while also writing short films.
 I still write, and I’ve also turned my attention to the intersection of personal narrative and mental health.
 I run Seed Collaborative, a company that provides business administration for therapists and psychiatrists.
 I oversee a team of administrators and I consult and coach mental health practitioners in their professional growth.
 I love to listen and to pay close attention to the unique needs and personality of each individual.
 A target area of interest is working with professionals to assist them in meeting daily goals that are typically burdened by their busy lives and extensive responsibilities.

-As an Executive Functioning Coach here at Heights Psychology Collective, I provide adjunctive support to therapy by assisting with skills such as organization, processing, time management, scheduling, and reasoning.
+As an Executive Functioning Coach here at HPC, I provide adjunctive support to therapy by assisting with skills such as organization, processing, time management, scheduling, and reasoning.
 I’m a Certified Professional Life Coach and I also particularly enjoy helping clients with their own writing, whether for work, school, or fun!

 I assist in emotional regulation during strenuous tasks and provide a solution-focused model to help clients achieve their goals.
 My strengths-based approach allows me to collaboratively break down goals into small, manageable tasks.
 I work with students and professionals who experience Depression, Anxiety and Trauma and also individuals who have ADHD and/or are Autistic.